xiaodongmen/Final_The-Effect-of-Data-Aggregation-Level-in-Social-Network-Monitoring/README.md

 The Effect of Data Aggregation Level in Social Network Monitoring

 The authors of the paper are:
-Meng J. Zhao1, Anne R. Driscoll1, Srijan Sengupta, Nathaniel T. Stevens, Ronald D. Fricker Jr. and William H. Woodall
+Meng J. Zhao, Anne R. Driscoll, Srijan Sengupta, Nathaniel T. Stevens, Ronald D. Fricker Jr. and William H. Woodall

 Corresponding author: Meng J. Zhao